keshavdewan/8-Weeks-SQL-Challenge/Case Study 3 - Foodie-Fi/Foodie-Fi.md

 -	`LEAD(plan_id) OVER (PARTITION BY customer_id ORDER BY plan_id)`: This expression retrieves the `plan_id` from the next row within the same `customer_id` partition, ordered by `plan_id`.
 This effectively identifies the plan a customer switches to after their current plan.
 -	`WHERE next_plan_id IS NOT NULL AND plan_id = 0`: Filters the data to include only conversions from the free trial (`plan_id = 0`) and excludes cases where there is no next plan (`next_plan_id IS NOT NULL`)

-*took AI's help for this
+*took AI's and other's github profile help for this

 ````sql
 WITH next_plans AS (